28 August 2017

 Prince and Partners

-Prince and Partners was trustee for finance company Viaduct Capital Limited, which went into receivership in 2010.
-We believed Prince and Partners failed to carry out its role as a supervisor with the care, diligence and skill expected.
-Prince and Partners admitted a series of failings in its role as trustee.
+Prince & Partners Trustee Co Ltd acted as trustee for finance company Viaduct Capital Limited, which collapsed in 2009 and subsequently entered receivership in 2010.
+The Financial Markets Authority (FMA) identified serious concerns regarding Prince & Partners’ performance of its trustee obligations, concluding that it failed to exercise the level of care, diligence, and skill required to protect investors’ interests.
+Prince & Partners admitted to a series of failings in its role as trustee.

 August 2017